Answers To The Most Frequently Asked Questions

 First of all, thank you for your donations.
 Because of them, a patient is getting support from a liaison somewhere at this moment.
 Without your contributions, we wouldn’t be able to help with such critical support.

-Other than in-person visits from Liaisons—survivors of GBS or CIDP themselves or their caregivers—the Foundation offers a broad range of support from its Medical Advisory Board, Liaisons and Volunteers as well the employees and board members that lead the organization.
+Other than in-person visits from Liaisons—survivors of GBS or CIDP themselves or their caregivers—the Foundation offers a broad range of support from its Global Medical Advisory Board, Liaisons and Volunteers as well the employees and board members that lead the organization.
 More details can be found on the GET SUPPORT section of the site.

 Does insurance cover GBS and CIDP therapies?